 The Committee provides the current roster of its members to all theatres.
 Members individually contact box offices or designated “Drammy contact people” to make reservations.
 Please let us know if you have someone designated to deal with Drammy ticketing.

 The Committee meets several times during the season to discuss productions that have closed by each meeting time, thus giving each production a timely review.
 In May the entire season of work is examined and discussed.
+Please download our awarding process document for full details of how we score and determine finalists and winners.

-To be considered for an award, a work must have been seen by an absolute minimum of SEVEN Committee members.
+To be considered for an award, a work must have been seen by an absolute minimum of seven Committee members.

 WHAT IS THE PROTOCOL FOR WORK CREATED BY AN ARTIST WHO IS SITTING (OR WHO HAS A FAMILY MEMBER) ON THE DRAMMY COMMITTEE?